rlannon/SINx86/docs/Hidden Pointer Types.md

 #### `struct`

-All user-defined struct types require their width to be known at compile time.
-This allows `array< T >` and `string` members in the same way any other scope would.
-When a struct includes these types, however, a few things must be kept in mind:
+Strucst do not use hidden pointers when passed in memory unless the `dynamic` keyword is applied.
+All user-defined struct types require their width to be known at compile time, requiring usage of `array< T >` and `string` members in the same way any other localized scope would.
+However, a note about the `struct` is included here because when a struct includes these types, a few things must be kept in mind:

+* if a struct is marked as `dynamic`, `free` will **never** automatically be called on it, as is the case with all `dynamic` data;
-* if a struct has members which are marked as `dynamic`, they will not be automatically freed when the struct goes out of scope (they must be freed manually);
+* if a struct has members which are marked as `dynamic`, it is also the case that they must be freed manually, as dynamic data is never freed automatically;
 * all members will be freed if `free` is invoked on the struct **without exception;**
-* if the user wishes to free specific members, invoking `free` on a specific struct member is allowed, and `free` may be called on the entire struct later as `free` will ignore any memory that has already been freed;
+* if the user wishes to free specific members, invoking `free` on a specific struct member is allowed -- `free` is safer than C's `free()`, and will ignore any memory that has already been freed;
-* if a struct has hidden pointer members, they will be automatically `free`d when the struct goes out of scope
+* if a struct has hidden pointer members, they will be automatically `free`d when the struct goes out of scope, as do any hidden pointer members in any other scope;
-* returning a pointer to a struct member is invalid *unless* said member is `dynamic` and `free` is not called on the struct object
+* returning a pointer to a struct member is invalid *unless* said member is `dynamic` and `free` is not called on the struct object **or** the struct as a whole is `dynamic` -- however, caution must be exercised here, as it could result in a memory leak.

 For example, the following code is valid: